Storm Constantine: Wraeththu

 The structure and plot of the Wraeththu Chronicles revolves around three characters: Pellaz ("Pell"), Swift, and Calanthe ("Cal"), who are (in that order) the first-person narrators.
 Their intertwining stories begin with Cal meeting Pell and whisking him away to a town where he is incepted and becomes har.
 Eventually the couple, deeply in love, encounter Swift, a Wraeththu child living in the home of a high-ranking tribal leader.
 Shortly after their visit, Pell is killed.
 All is not as it seems, however, and Pell is "reborn" and becomes the Tigron of Immanion, ruler the Gelaming tribe.
 Swift's narrative, a coming-of-age story, tells the tale of what happened after Pell and Cal left, and then what happened when Cal returned, devastated by the loss of Pell.
-In the third book, set a couple of decades later, Cal pieces together the shattered memories of his life and embarks on a quest to reunite with Pell, who he has learned is alive.
-At the end of the book, Cal enters arrives in Immanion and claims Pell once again as his own.
+In the third book, set a couple of decades later, Cal pieces together the shattered memories of his life and embarks on a quest to reunite with Pell, who, as he has learned, is alive.
+At the end of the book, Cal arrives in Immanion and claims Pell once again as his own.
 Pell has already bonded with another har and sired.
 And although the other har is angry, by the finale, the three hara become joint rulers of the Gelaming and by extension the Wraeththu race.

 In subsequent works, including a trilogy intersecting with the first, several novels, and many short stories, Constantine further developed Wraeththu, in particular their evolution into fully realized, androgynous beings.
 After beginning their lives as rebellious teenagers and subsequently inheriting the world, they must take responsibility.
 In a 2016 interview, Constantine reflected:

 Wraeththu are simply how the human race would be if I could design it myself: androgynous, beautiful (mostly), magical and housed in a more efficient vehicle of flesh and blood.
 Yet Wraeththu hara are not stainless; they are flawed.
 What makes them different from humanity – apart from their androgyny and improved physical/psychic being – is that they have a clean slate to start anew.
 Longevity helps them; humans, being frail creatures, become infirm and die just as they reach the threshold to real wisdom.
 Hara might have risen from a brutal start, but have a greater capacity to rise above it, to reach their potential.
 A world without villains and conflict, from a fictional point of view, would be pretty dull, so the mythos has to include those aspects.
-Wraeththu aren’t perfect, but to me they are better than what came before.

-Name change

-In the late 1980s she began using the name Storm Constantine, at first as a pen name but eventually proceeding with a legal name change.
-Asked about her name in a 2010 interview, she said, "I feel that as people grow up, they don't always fit the names they've been given by their parents.
-So I decided quite early on that I wanted a different name.
-I chose one I felt would give me assertiveness and confidence."
+Wraeththu aren't perfect, but to me they are better than what came before.As Constantine became more active in online spaces beginning in the early 2000s, she found interest in the Wraeththu stories remained high, which led her to write the Wraeththu Histories following events and characters in the Wraeththu Chronicles.
+The books garnered interest with publishers in the United States but not in the United Kingdom.
+Wanting to release the new books and revised editions of the original trilogy, Constantine founded Immanion Press in 2003, where she could publish both her own work and that of other authors.